andreacappelletti97/cs441_course_project/README.md

 tnguy276@uic.edu

 ## Project
-This repository is organized into X different subprojects.
+This repository is organized into 6 different subprojects.

-- LogFileGenerator
+- logGenerator
 - MonitoringService
+- Akka-Kafka
+- Spark
+- cloudFunctions
+- logDashboard

 The following sections describe the functionalities implemented in all of them.